All Episodes

 Rush, I'm very upset with you.

-I am a right wing religious conservative, and I've been listening to you since 92.
+I am a right-wing religious conservative, and I've been listening to you since 92.

-And uh you are not giving Harriet Myers a fair chance.
+You are not giving Harriet Myers a fair chance.

 And the implication is that she's too stupid to be on the Supreme Court.

-And the question is, I have not said that.
+I have not said that.

-But you imply that she didn't have to.
+But you imply that she doesn't suffer.

 I have not implied any such thing.